StackVista/stackstate-docs/setup/agent/agent-proxy.md

 {% endhint %}

-A proxy set in the Agent configuration file will be used for communication with StackState only.
+A proxy set in the Agent configuration file will be used for communication with Rancher Observability only.
 Checks configured on the Agent won't use this proxy for communication with external systems.
-To use a proxy for Agent checks and communication with StackState, see how to use a [proxy for all Agent communication](#proxy-for-all-agent-communication).
+To use a proxy for Agent checks and communication with Rancher Observability, see how to use a [proxy for all Agent communication](#proxy-for-all-agent-communication).

-To use a proxy for communication with StackState add the following items to the Agent configuration file:
+To use a proxy for communication with Rancher Observability add the following items to the Agent configuration file:

-* `proxy.http` - proxy to use for HTTP communication with StackState.
+* `proxy.http` - proxy to use for HTTP communication with Rancher Observability.
-* `proxy.https` - proxy to use for HTTPS communication with StackState.
+* `proxy.https` - proxy to use for HTTPS communication with Rancher Observability.

 {% tabs %}
 {% tab title="Linux" %}